Codepath-Group16/UniGram/README.md

 * User logs in to access previous pictures and profile
 * User can choose their favorite school.
 Use can select the school to see
 * User can follow and unfollow a school depending on their preference
+* Specific users(current students and admin) can take a photo
 * Profile pages for each user
 * Settings (Accesibility, Notification, General, etc.)